Michael A. Plummer

-Dr. Karvonen, principal iInvestigator, will oversee the governance, research, design, implementation, and dissemination activities for I-SMART.
-She will also serve as the primary contact between ATLAS and Maryland, I-SMART’s lead partner state.
-Dr. Karvonen is an associate director of ATLAS and the director of the Dynamic Learning Maps® Alternate Assessment Consortium, which delivers alternate assessments in English language arts and mathematics to students with significant cognitive disabilities in many states across the United States.
+Dr. Karvonen, principal investigator, oversees the governance, research, design, implementation, and dissemination activities for I-SMART.
+She also serves as the primary contact between ATLAS and Maryland, I-SMART’s lead partner state.
+Dr. Karvonen is director of ATLAS and the director of the Dynamic Learning Maps® Alternate Assessment Consortium, which delivers alternate assessments in English language arts and mathematics to students with significant cognitive disabilities in many states across the United States.
 She has nearly 20 years’ experience managing state- and federally funded projects.
 She has co-authored 40 articles and book chapters, more than 50 technical reports, and nearly 100 presentations.
 Her recent work includes developing methodologies for investigating opportunity to learn, fairness, content progressions, and growth within alternate assessments.
 She is especially interested in validity research and the implications of policy for students with significant cognitive disabilities and their teachers.

 Russell Swinburne Romine

-Dr. Swinburne Romine, co-principal investigator, will lend his expertise in developing learning map models for the Dynamic Learning Maps® and Enhanced Learning Maps projects to I-SMART.
-He will be on I-SMART’s leadership and research teams and will co-lead the assessment design team.
+Dr. Swinburne Romine, co-principal investigator, lends his expertise in developing learning map models for the Dynamic Learning Maps® and Enhanced Learning Maps projects to I-SMART.
+He is on I-SMART’s leadership and research teams and co-leads the assessment design team.
 He currently serves as associate director for test development and production for the Dynamic Learning Maps Alternate Assessment Consortium, which delivers alternate assessments in English language arts and mathematics to students with significant cognitive disabilities in many states across the United States.
 Swinburne Romine’s research interests are in the areas of intersection between developmental psycholinguistics and large-scale assessment of reading comprehension; he has significant expertise in using principles of evidence-centered design and universal design for learning to create assessments for students with disabilities.
 He earned a doctorate in educational psychology from the University of Minnesota, where he previously taught classes in educational psychology and educational measurement.

 Co-Principal Investigator, Research Project Manager

-Dr. Tiemann, co-principal investigator and I-SMART’s project manager, will oversee overall project implementation as well as co-lead I-SMART’s leadership and research teams.
+Dr. Tiemann, co-principal investigator and I-SMART’s project manager, oversees overall project implementation and co-leads I-SMART’s leadership and research teams.
 She recently served as co-director of a statewide summative assessment program, directing the development, administration, and score reporting of next-generation assessments in English language arts, mathematics, and science.
 Previously, Dr. Tiemann directed the development and validation of performance tasks for the Career Pathways Assessment program and coordinated the development of the Adaptive Reading Motivation Measures.
 Tiemann earned a doctorate in educational psychology from the University of Kansas, specializing in research, evaluation, measurement, and statistics.
-She has 15 years’ experience managing federal program activities, including facilitation of multiple partners, data collection and analysis, resource development, and reporting.
+She has 17 years’ experience managing federal program activities, including facilitation of multiple partners, data collection and analysis, resource development, and reporting.
 Her research has included topics in validity evaluation, test security, innovative item types, educational technology, and culturally responsive assessment and evaluation.

 Assessment Design Team Member